NIRISS AMI Recommended Strategies

 When 2 neighboring pixels accumulate charge at very different rates, the brighter pixel "spills" photoelectrons to its neighboring pixels, but the reverse effect does not occur.
 This charge migration causes the full width half maximum of the point spread function (PSF) to be larger for bright point sources compared to faint point sources (the so-called "brighter-fatter effect").

-Lab testing and data from cryovacuum testing shows that this effect becomes pronounced in the NIRISS detector above 30,000 e- in the bright pixel.
-This effect is mitigated in AMI observations by considering 30,000 e- to be the effective saturation limit, which is lower than the true non-linearity based saturation limit for the NIRISS detector.
+Analysis from in-flight data shows that charge migration has a ~1% effect on the brightest pixel at an accumulated charge of 26,000 e-.
+This effect is mitigated in AMI observations by considering 26,000 e- to be the effective saturation limit, which is lower than the true non-linearity based saturation limit for the NIRISS detector.
 Thus, the JWST Exposure Time Calculator will give a saturation warning message when this effective saturation limit is exceeded in the brightest pixel of the AMI PSF.
+The JWST calibration pipeline uses this limit in the charge_migration step in calwebb_detector1.

 Choosing an optimal calibrator for a PSF reference star

-Checking that the star is single is the most important factor.
+It is important to check that the reference star is effectively single.
 There are 2 web resources that allow one to check whether a star is single.
 First there is the list of single stars maintained by the U.S. Naval Observatory that should be checked to see if the proposed calibrator has been observed interferometrically and found to be single.
 The European equivalent is also useful for this check.
 If a star has not been checked by ground-based interferometry the next possibility is to see if there are HST observations, which provide the best possible angular resolution to resolve a companion.
-If the target is not present in these databases, then the remaining way to check for a possible companion is to look at the near-infrared spectral energy distribution to see if there is evidence of an excess that may be due to a fainter and cooler companion.
+If the target is not present in these databases, then the remaining way to check for a possible companion is to look at the near-infrared spectral energy distribution to see if there is evidence of an excess that may be due to a fainter and cooler companion or dust.
 (A hot companion such as a white dwarf star is unlikely to be bright enough compared to the primary star to be of concern at 3 to 5 μm.)

 Observing calibrator(s) close in time to the target